Vadim152/Fallow-Earth/README.md

 ## Tree Chopping

 A simple chopping tool is available via the `TreeChopController` script.
 When the game starts a button labeled **Срубить** is created on the UI.
 Toggle the button and click or tap on any tree tile to designate it for chopping.
 When active, the button now animates by pressing inward so it's clear you can tap on trees.
 Free colonists will automatically receive tasks to move to the tree and remove it.
+Selected trees are tinted slightly brighter so you can easily see which ones you've marked.

 Chopped trees now drop a small `WoodLog` object at their position, showing that resources can be gathered from the environment.